davivieira/blog-app-node/README.md

 # nodeauth
-Example of Auth Back-End using NodeJS
+Example of authentication API for NodeJS